jon-jacky/Piety/editors/edsel.md

 - **o1** deletes all windows except the current window.

 - **o** moves the focus to the next window, which becomes the current window.
+  The buffer in that window becomes the current buffer.

 ## Running edsel ##